crewAIInc/crewAI-examples/stock_analysis/README.md

 def local_expert(self):
 	return Agent(
       role='The Best Financial Analyst',
-      goal="""Impress all customer with your financial data and market trends analysis""",
+      goal="""Impress all customers with your financial data and market trends analysis""",
       backstory="""The most seasoned financial analyst with
       lots of expertise in stock market analysis and investment